-We decided to take a close look at the best drones under 500 and compile a list of 10 that we felt stood out among all the others.
-Having taken a look at user reviews, manufacturer specifications, and many other criteria to give you the best list possible, we trust that these are some of the finest drones you can buy before you have to up the price a step further.
+We decided to take a close look at the best drones under 500 and compile a list of 10 best affordable drones.
+Having taken a look at user reviews, manufacturer specifications, and many other criteria to give you the best list possible, we trust that these are some of the finest and most inexpensive drones you can buy before you have to up the price a step further.
 As a result, the price list ranges wildly, but everyone should find something that suits their budget.

 5 Best Drones Under $500 Overview

 |Drone Name||Camera Type||Video Resolution||Number of Rotors||Flight Time||Remote Control Type||Amazon Rating||Our Rating|

 |DJI Phantom P3-Standard||2.7K HD video||12 Megapixel||4||25 min.||Android mobile app||4.5 stars||5 stars|